 - Start all work using DUMTUM.
-Date/title on left - Long date (no year) in English and topic, short date in maths eg 5.5.23 - Titles are the Learning Challenge for that lesson (LC).
-LC and SC can be printed on labels - Only trimmed worksheets to be stuck in books (not folded in half and ideally portrait) - Cursive writing may be introduced in Reception and children to apply to independent writing during KS1.
-Joined, cursive writing should be an expectation in KS2, though still needs to be practised and taught unless there is a specific SEND - BLUE handwriting pen (not biro) to be introduced when pupils have developed a clear and consistent cursive script; errors to be crossed out with single line; corrections, edits, reasoning and feedback reflections done in purple pen - In maths, 1 digit should be written in each square; fractions across 2 squares - Scribbling, doodling, careless work NOT to be accepted
+Date/title on left - Long date in English and topic, short date in maths - Titles are the Learning Challenge for that lesson (LC).
+Can be printed on labels for KS1/EYFS - Any worksheets to be stuck in books open and trimmed (not folded in half) Folders not to be used for sheets - Cursive writing may be introduced in Reception and children to apply to independent writing during KS1.
+Joined, cursive writing should be an expectation in KS2, though still needs to be practised and taught - BLUE pen to be introduced when pupils have developed a clear and consistent cursive script; errors to be crossed out with single line; corrections done in purple pen - In maths, 1 digit should be written in each square